 - Impact: Impact LU-4: Cumulative Impacts of Potential Project-Related Oil Spills on Area Land Use and Recreational Uses.
 Impacts to sensitive shoreline lands, and/or water and non-water recreation due to a release of oil would result in potentially significant impacts.
 When the cumulative environment is considered, the contribution from the Project could be significant.
-Finding(s): (1) Changes or alterations have been required in, or incorporated into, the project that mitigate or avoid the significant environmental effect as identified in the EIR. - (3) Specific economic, legal, social, technological, or other considerations, including considerations for the provision of employment opportunities for highly trained workers, make infeasible the mitigation measures or alternatives identified in the EIR.
+Finding (a): (1) Chapped on elterations have been required in an incorrected into the project could be significant. - Finding(s): (1) Changes or alterations have been required in, or incorporated into, the project that mitigate or avoid the significant environmental effect as identified in the EIR. - (3) Specific economic, legal, social, technological, or other considerations, including considerations for the provision of employment opportunities for highly trained workers, make infeasible the mitigation measures or alternatives identified in the EIR.